 - Weight about 118 grams

-Holding the phone in your hand, the phone is extremely light weight – after holding this, my iPhone4 felt quite heavy.
+Holding the phone in your hand, the phone is extremely lightweight – after holding this, my iPhone4 felt quite heavy.
 The front looks impressive and few mistook it for Samsung Galaxy S but the back looks and feels plasticky.
 The Back cover is pretty thin and when opening feels it may crack easily on frequent usage to handle SIM cards.
-The software is standard Android 4.0.4 which runs fine, I could notice few lag on touches of the soft buttons on the bottom otherwise all was well for the price.
-Camera is average.
-The battery life was good, giving little more than a day on full charge and ordinary usage of Wi-Fi and Voice calls.
+The software is standard Android 4.0.4 which runs fine, I could notice few lags on touches of the soft buttons on the bottom otherwise all was well for the price.
+The camera is average.
+The battery life was good, giving little more than a day on a full charge and ordinary usage of Wi-Fi and Voice calls.
 The AMOLED screen was sharp & clear.
 Videos played smooth and the speakers were loud enough.

 Overall, I will recommend this if you are looking for a Smartphone on this price range and don’t mind skipping Sony & Samsung!
 I just wish Micromax took a bit more care on the design of the back cover & camera.